tjFogarty/tj-ie/src/site/now/index.md

 - Laravel
 - Google Firebase
 - Vue stores and caching
+- How to be better at guitar

 ## 🎯 Current Focus

 - Getting in shape
 - Building more creative side projects
+- Getting back into playing guitar

 ## 💭 On My Mind